-14.How is Hilo different from fair trade and from cooperatives?
+- How is Hilo different from fair trade and from cooperatives?

 Our aim is to kick start sustainability and not to gather quantities (large volumes of coffee) to make monetary transactions for coffee sales (like cooperatives).
 That’s why we began from zero and “reinvented the wheel” to create an alternative system for trading coffee as opposed to a better price of the same system (Fairtrade).
 The main difference is the bottom-up approach from Hilo, as opposed to a top-down approach.

-15.What does “fair” wages mean?
+- What does “fair” wages mean?

-16.How do you calculate your final sales price?
+- How do you calculate your final sales price?

 We balance to cover the entire costs of our infrastructure, and to be competitive in the specialties coffee market prices.

-17.Can I get Hilo coffee in a regular shop?
+- Can I get Hilo coffee in a regular shop?

-18.How is Hilo different to regular coffee distribution channels?
+- How is Hilo different to regular coffee distribution channels?

 - We want to change the classic supply chain to a trust-building chain for coffee, where many traders in between take a part of the margin but there is basically no margin left for the coffee producers.
 That’s why we create the Hilo system, which is a direct trade connection between the farmers and the consumers.
 In this way, we can invest as much as possible in farmers living wages for sustainability as well as in social projects.

 - How can I involve myself in this systemic change?